-- Let us recall our definition of turbulence. - Unsteady, aperiodic motion in which all transported quantities fluctuate in space and time. - The instantaneous fluctuations are random both in space and time.
-Therefore, difficult to resolve. - Turbulent flows contains a wide range of eddy sizes (scales): - Large eddies derives their energy from the mean flow and are anisotropic.
+- Let us recall our definition of turbulence. - Unsteady, aperiodic motion in which all transported quantities fluctuate in space and time. - Every transported quantity shows similar fluctuations (pressure, temperature, species, concentration, and so on) - Turbulent flows contains a wide range of eddy sizes (scales): - Large eddies derives their energy from the mean flow and are anisotropic.
 These eddies are unstable and they break-up into smaller eddies. - At the scales of the smallest eddies, the turbulent energy is dissipated.
-The behavior of the small eddies is more universal in nature. - In between the large and small eddies, there are some intermediate scales (that will not address for the moment). - The turbulent kinetic energy is transferred from the largest eddies to the smallest ones. - So the question is, how can we determine those scales, in particular the smallest scales? - Also, how the energy is transferred from the large eddies to the smallest ones?
-What is the mechanism? - These questions and more are answered using Kolmogorov's universal equilibrium theory (K41).
+The behavior of the small eddies is more universal in nature. - In between the large and small eddies, there are some intermediate scales (that will not address for the moment). - The turbulent kinetic energy is transferred from the largest eddies to the smallest ones.